 The Eight Equal Wedge Crescent, Eight Unequal Wedge Crescent, Six Equal Wedge Crescent, Six Unequal Wedge Crescent, Four Equal Wedge Crescent, and finally the Four Unequal Wedge Crescent.

 Shawl Geometry Book Three focuses on the theory and principles of shaping knitted shawls and transforming shawl shaping formulas, plus some advanced shawl shaping recipes.

 A 162 page PDF that contains…

 A thorough explanation of the principles behind shaping knitted shawls including:

 Clear illustrations of transforming shawl shapes by manipulating the principles behind shaping knitted shawls including:

-Plus a handful of Advanced Shawl Shape Recipes, where I’ll walk you cast on to bind off through how to knit these advanced shawl shapes:
+Plus a handful of Advanced Shawl Shape Recipes, where I’ll walk you through – from cast on to bind off – how to knit these advanced shawl shapes:

 “Each pattern includes tips for using the shape and shows a small sample of what the design looks like … You’ll discover variations on the basics and how different shapes sit on the body, which can help you design exactly the sort of shawl you want.”

 “…I am SO looking forward to your next ebook [in the Shawl Geometry Series], really they should all be part of every knitter’s library.”

 If any of the Shawl Geometry Books aren't the right fit for you, send me an email within 30 days of purchase with the email you used to make your purchase or Paypal receipt number, and I'll cheerfully give you your money back.
 No hoops.
 No worries.